I’m Will Hatton, adventurer, entrepreneur and the original Broke Backpacker.

 Being in India alone at such a young age was one hell of a culture shock but it ignited my passion for adventure and pushing myself out of my comfort zone.

 Crucially, spending time with myself whilst exploring nature gave me the tools and insight I needed to recover from some traumatic events and I realised fairly quickly that raw travel gives you a chance to heal and to grow.
-The opportunities one can encounter on the road are truly endless.
+The opportunities for personal development on the road are truly endless.

 How do I pay for my adventures?